 I thought to myself; could there be any home without Oryza Sativa?
 Certainly none.
 It is consumed in every home occasionally, while some have made it a special Sunday tradition.
-It can be cooked in various ways, as jollof rice, fried, white with sauce or stew, cooked white and mix it with milk and sugar, a combination of rice and beans, as well as so many other ways.
+It can be cooked in various ways, like jollof rice, fried, white with sauce or stew, cooked white and mix it with milk and sugar, a combination of rice and beans, as well as so many other ways.

 Rice is eaten at almost every Special Occasion; it is consumed by persons of every class and status, eaten by both the young and old.
 It is a major deal at every party involving children, so good they live sad when they aren’t served that ‘special rice’ from the Party.
 Speaking of the rice served at parties people enjoy eating it as though they haven’t had a taste of it before.

 Although a lot of people consume rice yet they are ignorant of its health benefits as one of the healthiest meals in the human diet and rich in fibre, which reduces cholesterol level.
 It has the ability to provide fast and instant energy stabilizes blood sugar level and slows down the ageing process and it improves the immune system and provides protection against dysentery and Cancer’ contains nutritious minerals and is very good antioxidants.